NOAA Sea Level Trends

 - Changes in Mean Sea Level (MSL), either a sea level rise or sea level fall, have been computed at 128 long-term water level stations using a minimum span of 30 years of observations at each location.
 These measurements have been averaged by month to remove the effect of high frequency phenomena, such as waves and tides, to compute an accurate linear sea level trend.

 - The trend analysis has also been extended to a network of global tide stations, including 114 additional non-NOAA stations.

-- Comments from expert scientist: It provides a strong visual overview, or summary, of up-to-date sea level rise rates around the world.
+- Comments from expert scientist: It provides a strong visual overview of up-to-date sea level rise rates around the world.
 Each arrow on the map links to a pop-up of summary statistics for that particular site, in which there is a further link to a plot of the actual data itself collected at that site, and a wealth of related and supporting information.
 The resource will continue to be up-to-date as these data are revised regularly, as each station continues to monitor water levels daily.

 About the Pedagogy

 - Students can investigate sea level changes around the U.S. and some worldwide using an interactive map interface with supporting data plots and tables.

 - Site provides detailed explanation of the causes of sea level change, why understanding this is important, and the relationship to climate.